Gogistics/prjMongoDBTutorial/README.md

 In this section, three groups including mongos group, config-servers group, and sharding group will be created

-* mongos group include two containers which run mongos
+* mongos group include two containers which run two mongos

 * config-server group include three containers which run config. servers